PRIVIC: A privacy-preserving method for incremental collection of location data: Introduction

-Alongside the rapid growth in research and development of privacy-preserving techniques, there has been a widespread bloom of a range of LBS in exchange for location data of the users (e.g. maps and navigation services, dating apps, location-based games, etc.).
-With a meteoric expansion in the fields of machine learning (ML) and artificial intelligence (AI), it is common for such service providers to incrementally collect and process their users' data to train their models~\cite{GoogleRappor,AppleDP} to improve and upgrade the standard of their service, widen the scope of their applicability, and provide useful statistics to industries and institutions among others.
-Thus, the statistical precision of the collected data is essential for various kinds of analytics performed (\emph{statistical utility}).
-However, injecting noise locally to the datum to protect the privacy of the individuals usually has a negative effect on both the statistical utility and the \emph{quality of service} (QoS) due to the lack of accuracy of the sanitized data.
-Therefore, it is important to develop a \emph{location-privacy preserving mechanism (LPPM)} that, in addition to providing formal location-privacy guarantees, should retain the statistical utility of the noisy data for the service providers while preserving the QoS of the users.
+Typically, in exchange for their service, providers incrementally collect their users' data and then make them available to other parties which process them to provide useful statistics to companies and institutions.
+Obviously, the statistical precision of the collected data is essential for the quality of the analytics performed (\emph{statistical utility}).
+However, injecting noise locally into the data to protect the privacy of the users usually has a negative effect on the statistical utility.
+Additionally, the noise degrades the \emph{quality of service} (QoS) as well, since, obviously, the service results from the elaboration of the information received.

-A lot of research has been done to address the privacy-utility trade-off in the context of DP.
-In standard LDP, typically the focus is on optimizing the utility from the point of view of the data collector, i.e., devising mechanisms and post-processing methods that would allow deriving most accurate statistics from the collection of the noisy data~\cite{DuchiLDP,GoogleRappor}.
-In contrast to the above, in other domains, such as location-privacy, the focus is usually on optimizing the QoS, i.e., the utility from the point of view of the users.
-In particular, this is the case for the framework proposed by Shokri et al.~\cite{ShokriLocationPrivacy, ShokriPrivacyGames}, and geo-indistinguishability~\cite{Bordenabe:14:CCS,Fernandes:21:LICS}.
-The preservation of the best possible QoS despite the obfuscation of the data is what motivates these efforts.
-Notably, the optimization of statistical utility does not necessarily imply a substantial improvement in the QoS, nor vice-versa (although they go in the same direction, in the sense that both tend to preserve as much original information as possible under the privacy constraint).
-A counterexample is provided by Example~\ref{examp:BadLPPM} in the Section~\ref{sec:related}.
+Substantial research has been done to address the privacy-utility trade-off in the context of DP.
+In LDP, the primary focus has been to optimize the utility from the data collector's perspective, i.e., devising mechanisms and post-processing methods that would allow deriving the most accurate statistics from the collection of the noisy data~\cite{DuchiLDP,GoogleRappor}.
+In contrast, in domains such as location privacy, the focus usually has been on optimizing the QoS, i.e., the utility from the point of view of the users.
+In particular, this is the case for the framework proposed by Shokri et al.~\cite{ShokriLocationPrivacy, ShokriPrivacyGames}.

+We argue that it is important to meet the interest of all parties involved, and hence to consider both kinds of utility at the same time.
+Hence, the first goal of this paper is to develop a \emph{location-privacy preserving mechanism (LPPM)} that, in addition to providing formal location-privacy guarantees, preserves as much as possible \emph{both} the statistical utility and the QoS.